 edge of software-based networking deployments.
 SD-WAN

-branches in terms of business agility and the ability to
+offers significant business value for organizations with distributed branches in terms of business agility and the ability to

 leverage Internet bandwidth economics – put simply, cost savings.